suhaniHub2403/suhaniHub2403/README.md

 ### 🌟 About Me

-- 🎓 Pursuing my degree in **Computer Science & Engineering**.
+- 🎓 Computer Science student at Government Women's Polytechnic, Jamshedpur.
+- 💻 Interested in Web Development and building simple, useful projects.
+- 🌱 Currently learning and practicing fundamentals of Python, Java, and Data Structures.
-- 💻 Passionate about developing responsive, database-driven web applications and scalable software systems.
+- 💡 Passionate about exploring how software and systems work.
-- 🧠 Actively practicing **Data Structures & Algorithms** and mastering **Object-Oriented Programming (OOP)** principles.
-- 🤝 Open to collaborating on open-source projects, hackathons, and full-stack web development initiatives.
+- 🤝 Always excited to learn new technologies and collaborate with peers.
 ---

 ### 🛠️ Tech Stack & Proficiencies